NVIDIA/NeMo/docs/sources/source/tts/tutorial.rst

     python scripts/get_ljspeech_data.py --data_root=<where_you_want_to_save_data>

-For more details on the LJSpeech dataset, see :ref:`our docs here <LJSpeech>`.
+For more details on the LJSpeech dataset, see :ref:`our docs here <ljspeech>`.

 Training
 ---------